mikependon/RepoDB/Docs/pages/repository.rst

 .. highlight:: c#

 This connection extension method is use to execute a SQL statement query from the database in fast-forward access.
-It returns an enumerable list of `dynamic` or `RepoDb.Interfaces.DataEntity` object.
+It returns an enumerable list of `dynamic` or `RepoDb.DataEntity` object.

 The underlying method call of this method is the `System.Data.IDbCommand.ExecuteReader()` method.